Koi-Koi: Special cards

 The Sake Cup card is unique in that, though technically classified as a 10-point card, it counts as both a 10-point card and a 1-point card at the same time.
 Some rules allow the Sake Cup to count as a 10-point card and two 1-point cards at the same time.

 Yaku listing

 If certain combinations of cards are won during play, extra points apply.
-Sometimes, players will be paired across the table when this rule is used (in multi-player Koi-Koi) to increase the chance of getting combos.
-Below is a list of special combinations with example and their respective point values.
-Different rulesets give different point values and some do not include the tsukimi-zake and hanami-zake yaku.
+Sometimes, players will be paired across the table when this rule is used (in multiplayer Koi-Koi) to increase the chance of getting combos.
+Below is a list of special combinations with examples and their respective point values.
+Different rulesets give different point values, and some do not include the tsukimi-zake and hanami-zake yaku.

 Some yaku can be considered extensions of others.
 For example, one may qualify for both Akatan and Tanzaku by having the Akatan combination as well as two additional five-point cards.
 In these cases, players are awarded points for both Akatan and Tanzaku (unless players decide only the single highest-scoring yaku counts).